27 Best Podcasts Perfect for Seniors, Baby Boomers, and the Older Generation

 - A good laugh

-A typical podcast is about 30 minutes in length, though there are shows that go for an hour and shows that only go for 15 minutes.
+Your average podcast is about 30 minutes in length, though there are shows that go for over an hour and shows that only go for 15 minutes.

 How do you find and listen to podcasts?